Freshservice vs ServiceNow: Which ITSM Platform Is Right for Your ANZ Team?

 Both platforms have invested significantly in automation and AI capability.
 The difference is in how much setup is required to activate it and whether the AI features are included in the base pricing or gated behind additional spend.

 Freshservice’s Freddy AI handles automated ticket routing, knowledge article recommendations, self-service resolution, and predictive analytics.
-It is built into the Enterprise tier without additional AI licensing.
 According to Freshworks’ 2024 benchmark data, teams using Freddy AI-powered self-service see ticket deflection rates of 53% from day one without a separate AI implementation project.
+Some Freddy capabilities are packaged at the Enterprise tier and others as a paid Copilot add-on, so confirm what your tier includes.

 ServiceNow’s Now Assist delivers comparable AI capability but requires the Pro or Enterprise tier plus additional Now Assist licensing.
 For teams that need advanced AI across complex multi-system workflows and large-scale intent classification, ServiceNow’s AI is more powerful.
 For mid-market teams whose primary AI need is self-service deflection and routing, Freddy AI delivers equivalent outcomes at significantly lower cost.